darvin/X.StudyTrek/README.md

 🌟Discover an exciting 🎓educational adventure through generated manga/comics 📚visual novel application!🎉

-user enters educational topic or enters their own ("linear algebra", "circulatory system of human", "shapes", "letters a-h"), then fills out a questionnaire about preexisting knowledge on subject, picks an inspiration scenario framework (initially only "StarTrek"), optionally selects a copyrighted characters/universe to use (StarTrek, Starwars, Marvel, JoJo... ).
-System generates a visual novel interlaced with generated videos that help user to understand topic: besides demonstration of the material, characters come up with helpful analogies and explain them in canvas of the script.
+The user inputs a subject of their choice, such as "linear algebra", "circulatory system of humans", "shapes", or "letters a-h".
+Then, they fill out a questionnaire to gauge their preexisting knowledge on the topic.
+They can also select an inspiration scenario framework, with "StarTrek" being the only option at this time.
+Additionally, they have the option to incorporate copyrighted characters/universes, such as StarTrek, Starwars, Marvel, or JoJo.
+Once all the parameters are set, the system generates a visual novel that incorporates informative videos to assist the user in comprehending the subject.
+The characters in the story provide helpful analogies and explanations, making the material more accessible.
+The visual novel also includes JavaScript applets that explain graphs and formulas interactively, some of which involve solving puzzles that affect the outcome of the story.

-additionally, JS applets explaining graphs and formulas interactively are generated and presented within novel; some of them are involving seeking solution to the puzzle; successful solution influences scenario